openhab-scripters/openhab-helper-libraries/README.md

 ## Applications

 The JSR223 scripting extensions can be used for general scripting purposes, including defining rules and associated SmartHome rule "modules" (triggers, conditions, actions).
+Some possible applications include integration testing of complex rule behaviors or prototyping new OH2/ESH functionality.

 The scripting can be used for other purposes like automated integration testing or to access the OSGI framework (using or creating services, for example).